 - Katalon Analytics visualizes test execution results in an actionable fashion that enables teams to quickly diagnose and have better insights of their automation tests.

 - Selenium and Appium do not have reporting tools themselves, but based on the testing framework being used will have some simple report templates.
 Sophisticated reporting and analytics capabilities like what Katalon offers are probably among the most wanted features for Selenium and Appium.

 (TestNG Report with programming stack-trace, no screenshot of failure)

 - Katalon Studio can integrate with several test management systems and bug tracking systems including qTest (https://www.qasymphony.com) and JIRA to submit bugs, defects, test logs and test results.
 Katalon Studio can also integrate with Kobiton, a cloud-based mobile lab for cloud-based mobile testing (https://kobiton.com).

-- Selenium and Appium: no integration, users have to build it themselves.
+- Selenium and Appium: no integration, users have to build the integration capabilities themselves.

 - Katalon Studio provides a command line interface, allowing CI Systems to call and trigger test execution.

-- Selenium and Appium: users have to create and configure execution jobs (Ant tasks, maven goals…) to trigger test execution.
+- Selenium and Appium: users have to create and configure execution jobs (Ant tasks, maven goals, etc.) to trigger test execution.

 - The Katalon team actively supports Katalon Studio’s users more regular than the Selenium and Appium communities, via its website and forum.